Illegal drugs and drug addiction

 Opiates such as heroin take effect by activating opiate receptors – special docking points in the brain.
 This enhances positive sensations and inhibits pain, for example.

-What are the potential consequences of using illegal drugs?
+What are the potential consequences of using illegal drugs and cannabis?

 Regular drug use can cause addiction, which is, in turn, associated with several physical and mental complications.
 A drug overdose or an unfavorable combination of different addictive substances can also result in death.